anawebgr/Saucal/README.md

 Time cache expired in secs

 And a Widget that
-Get the settings from account page form  post them to end point and save display the results
+Get the settings from account page form  post them to end point and display the results